Frequently Asked Questions about the Sellwood Bridge Move and Detour Bridge

 Will Highway 43 on the west side of the bridge remain open during the bridge closure?

 Yes.
 Brief lane closures near the bridge will be needed at times to move crews and equipment.
 Flaggers will direct traffic, so use caution when traveling in this area.
-The speed limit on Highway 43 near the bridge has been reduced to 25 miles per hour until the project is completed in 2016.
+The speed limit on Highway 43 near the bridge has been reduced to 25 miles per hour until the project is completed in early spring 2016.

 What are the detour routes while the bridge is closed?